-The fees required by this Ordinance shall at a minimum cover:
+The fees required by this chapter shall, at a minimum, cover:

-- A. The review of the Drainage Plan by the borough engineer. - B. The site inspection. - C. The inspection of required controls and improvements during construction. - D. The final inspection upon completion of the controls and improvements required in the plan. - E. Any additional work required to enforce any permit provisions, regulated by this Ordinance, correct violations, and assure the completion of stipulated remedial actions.
+- A. The review of the drainage plan by the Borough Engineer. - B. The site inspection. - C. The inspection of required controls and improvements during construction. - D. The final inspection upon completion of the controls and improvements required in the plan. - E. Any additional work required to enforce any permit provisions regulated by this chapter, to correct violations and to assure the completion of stipulated remedial actions.

-ARTICLE VII - MAINTENANCE RESPONSIBILITIES
+ARTICLE VII Maintenance